Multimodal Methods for Analyzing Learning and Training Environments: A Systematic Literature Review: Corpus Distillation Procedure

+For each search string, we collected the top five pages (100 publications) returned by Google Scholar.
+This top-5 cutoff was imposed for practical and financial reasons related to the subsequent construction of a citation graph (see Appendix~\ref{subsubsec:cgp_appendix}).
+SerpAPI limits citation queries to 20 citations per API call, requiring multiple calls for highly cited papers (e.g., five calls for a paper with 100 citations).
+Without a cutoff, the number of API calls would become intractable.

-Our initial search yielded a total of 4,200 papers (14 unique search terms * 3 spellings of multimodal * 100 publications per search string).
-Our corpus reduction procedure is enumerated in Table \ref{tab:procedure} and discussed in the following subappendices.
-Throughout this appendix, each step of our corpus reduction procedure is identified via its Step ID in Table \ref{tab:procedure}.
+The initial search yielded 4,200 papers for Corpus~A (14 search terms \texttimes 3 multimodal spelling variants \texttimes 100 results) and 1,200 papers for Corpus~B (12 search terms \texttimes 1 multimodal spelling variant).
+The full corpus reduction procedure is detailed in Table~\ref{tab:procedure} and discussed in the following subappendices.
+Each step is referenced using the corresponding Step ID in Table~\ref{tab:procedure}.

-Our initial corpus contained 2,079 duplicates, which were removed by hashing paper titles (Table \ref{tab:procedure}, Step ID 1).
-If a paper had multiple versions (or other duplicates), we used the official source (e.g., journal or conference) of publication.
-We removed 1 non-English paper (Table \ref{tab:procedure}, Step ID 2) due to pragmatism (English is the only language shared between all of this review's authors).
-Non-English papers were identified using spaCy FastLang \cite{spacy_fastlang}, where any paper whose title was identified as having less than a 100\% chance of being English was selected for manual review and potential exclusion.
-In total, our initial search yielded 2,120 unique English papers published within our search window.
+We removed 2,079 duplicates from Corpus~A and 355 from Corpus~B by hashing paper titles (Table~\ref{tab:procedure}, Step~1), retaining the official published version when multiple copies existed.
+We then excluded one non-English paper from Corpus~A (Step~2), identified using spaCy FastLang~\cite{spacy_fastlang} and verified through manual inspection.
+After these steps, the combined search yielded 2,120 unique English-language papers for Corpus~A and 855 for Corpus~B.